FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Related work

-Attack graphs are not a panacea.
-Major criticisms of attack graphs include the difficulty finding the necessary inputs\cite{Aksu2018,Piwowarski2005}, the difficulty in implementing the output recommendations \cite{Lippmann2005}, and scaling issues. $\fashion$'s risk model is designed for fast evaluation on related networks.
-As necessary, one can include more expensive risk metrics in Configuration Validation before deploying the resulting configuration.
-Indeed, to implement the attack graph recommendation, it is necessary to \emph{interpret} its output, a task deemed too difficult and too remote from the network to be actionable \cite{Bistarelli2006}. $\fashion$ is designed to address this problem.
+Attack graphs are not a panacea, they require effort to find the necessary inputs (e.g. using a vulnerability scanner)~\cite{Aksu2018,Piwowarski2005} and it is unclear how to implement the resulting recommendations \cite{Lippmann2005} which usually correspond to some arc to cut~\cite{Bistarelli2006}.
+However, cutting an arc without major damage is hard for a human analyst. $\fashion$ is designed to address this problem.
+SDN provides the perfect opportunity for integration with attack graphs.
+SDN offers a centralized control and holistic view of the network no longer requiring external scanning tools to discover reachability data~\cite{fayaz2015bohatei}.

-Scalability remains a limitation (further discussion in Section~\ref{sec:conclusion}).
-The size of attack graphs is a weakness, driving the time it takes to generate and analyze them.
-The evolution of networking environments towards SDN provides the perfect opportunity for integration with attack graphs.
-SDN offers a centralized control and holistic view of the network no longer requiring external scanning tools to discover reachability data \cite{Fayaz2015}.
+Attack graphs grow much faster than the underlying network (see Table~\ref{tab:benchmarks}), which affects analysis time.
+As we discuss in Section~\ref{sec:attack graphs}, we use an attack graph representation that is amenable to larger networks.
+Assessment of risk in an attack graph is a complex task.

 Researchers have proposed high-level SDN programming languages in order to efficiently express packet-forwarding policies and ensure correctness when dealing with overlapping rules~\cite{foster2011frenetic,reich2013modular}.
 These languages focus on parallel and sequential composition of policies to ensure modularity while providing correctness guarantees.
-Importantly, when our framework proposes a set of new rules for the controller it is necessary to ensure that good traffic is not lost~\cite{reitblatt2012abstractions}.
+When \fashion{} proposes a set of new rules for the controller it is important to change routing while minimizing loss~\cite{reitblatt2012abstractions}.

 To aid in network configuration, research tools assess network reachability~\cite{khurshid2012veriflow}, network security risk~\cite{schneier1999attack,yu2018deploying}, and link contention \cite{wang2011openflow,skowyra2014verification}.
 These tools assess the quality of a configuration with respect to a single property and do not provide recommendations.